google/styleguide/pyguide.md

-Within each grouping, imports should be sorted lexicographically, ignoring case, according to each module's full package path.
+Within each grouping, imports should be sorted lexicographically, ignoring case, according to each module's full package path (the `path` in `from path import ...`).
 Code may optionally place a blank line between import sections.

 ```python
 import collections